pitch-io/clojure-dependabot/README.md

 This GitHub Action looks for all `project.clj` and `deps.edn` in the repository and sends the list of dependencies (both primary dependencies and transitive dependencies) to Dependabot.
 If enabled, it can open pull-requests to update packages.

-**Maintainers:** 🛳️ Pitch DevOps Team (https://www.pitch.com)
+**Maintainers:** ☁️ Pitch Cloud Engineering Team (https://www.pitch.com)

 ## Required Tokens

-The Action requires the following environment variables to run the [maven-dependency-submission-action](https://github.com/advanced-security/maven-dependency-submission-action) CLI and GitHub CLI to create auto-pull-requests for dependencies updates.
+The Action requires the following environment variables to run the [maven-dependency-submission-action](https://github.com/advanced-security/maven-dependency-submission-action) CLI and GitHub CLI to list GitHub Security Alerts (GHSA) and to create auto-pull-requests for dependencies updates.

-- `github.token`
+- GitHub Personal Access Token to run GitHub CLI (recommended privileges: `repo:all`)
 - `github.repository`
 - `github.ref`
 - `github.sha`